I still remember the look on Monty’s face – all those years of danger and punishment and now he was soft and happy and she was filled with joy.

 Some of the best and most spectacular horses can seem to be the most difficult.
 I wonder if it’s because they’re brave enough to hold out for us to be everything that we can be?
 Certainly that was the case with my Bobby.

 Monty had become a difficult and dangerous horse.
 He was aggressive.
 He’d savaged Gina’s non horsey partner, who was no longer willing to go in the paddock.
-He fed him if he had to, by leaning over the gate with a piece of poly pipe in his hand to protect himself and no matter how hard he got whacked, or how often – Monty just kept on biting.
+He fed him if he had to, by leaning over the gate with a piece of poly pipe in his hand to protect himself and no matter how hard he got whacked, or how often – Monty just kept on charging and kept on biting.

 Gina was a competent rider, working hard at it, riding most days, having regular and frequent lessons from excellent dressage teachers.
 She had tried bit changes, saddle changes, teacher changes, riding style changes and although she got some results, as you’ll read in her own words, she still had a dangerous horse.